What is Earth Day?

 EarthHero’s Favorite Earth Day Products

-To celebrate the “Protect Our Species” campaign, we curated a custom gift box chock full of zero-waste, plastic-free products that directly or indirectly support happy habitats, species biodiversity, and sustainable ecosystems.
+To celebrate the “Protect Our Species” campaign in 2019, we curated a custom gift box chock full of zero-waste, plastic-free products that directly or indirectly support happy habitats, species biodiversity, and sustainable ecosystems.
 Our oceans are one of our largest habitats, and host millions of unique species – but can be easily impacted by mounting environmental issues like plastic pollution and climate change.
 This gift box brings together products like reusable straws and food storage containers that reduce the amount of plastic you produce, with innovative products like the Cora Ball microfiber catching laundry ball.

 Want to make an impact this Earth Day?
 Kate Williams, CEO of 1% for the Planet (which we’re proud to be a part of!) says that anyone can make a difference by simply incorporating little changes into your daily routine.
 “Read your labels, and require transparency from your favorite brands.
 Make a pledge to keep water clean and accessible for years to come.
 Commit to making an at-risk species your mascot, and become an advocate for that particular species.
 There are so many ways to make an impact – you just have to choose one!”, says Williams.